Harish-Sridhar/workshop-interactive-openai-chat-app/docs/02-transcribe-audio-using-whisper.md

 # Whisper

-[Whisper](https://github.com/openai/whisper) is a opensource general-purpose speech recognition model provided by open ai.
+[Whisper](https://github.com/openai/whisper) is a general-purpose speech recognition model provided by open ai.

 # Install whisper

+Note: Skip this part if you completed instructions in `01-setting-up.md`.

 * create venv.